History of lacrosse

-Lacrosse has its origins in a tribal game played by eastern Woodlands Native Americans and by some Plains Indians tribes in what is now the United States of America and Canada.
+Lacrosse has its origins in a tribal game played primarily by Northeastern and Southeastern Indigenous nations.
+It was also played by some Plains Indians tribes in what is now the United States of America and Canada.
 The game was extensively modified by European settlers to create its current collegiate and professional form.
+For many Indigenous nations, lacrosse is a spiritual and cultural practice.
+Some nations refer to lacrosse as the “Creator’s Game,” because of how it connects tribe members and creates a sense of community.

-There were hundreds of native men playing a ball game with sticks.
+The Indigenous game was played on a large scale sometimes involving hundreds of men.
 The game began with the ball being tossed into the air and the two sides rushing to catch it.
 Because of the large number of players involved, these games generally tended to involve a huge mob of players swarming the ball and slowly moving across the field.
 Passing the ball was thought of as a trick, and it was seen as cowardly to dodge an opponent.
 Years later lacrosse is still a popular sport played all over the world.
-The indigenous people would wear their normal clothes while playing the game.
+The Indigenous people would wear their normal clothes while playing the game.
 Using a wooden stick, they would play the game with 100–1000 players on each team, on 1.5- to 2-kilometer fields.